THIS DATE IN HISTORY: April 15:

 Video: Brett Hull fourth leading goal-scorer in NHL

 2012: The Flyers become the first team in NHL history to score eight goals in consecutive playoff games when they defeat the Penguins 8-4 in Game 3 of the Eastern Conference Quarterfinals at Wells Fargo Center.
 The win comes two nights after an 8-5 win at Consol Energy Center.
-Matt Read, Maxime Talbot and Daniel Briere each scores two goals and Jaromir Jagr has three assists for the Flyers, who go on to win the series in six games.
+Matt Read, Max Talbot and Daniel Briere each scores two goals for the Flyers, who go on to win the series in six games.